The following diagram outlines the primary components within the chatbot pattern.

 The following flow shows a typical exchange between a user and a bot.
 This model can be used as a baseline to start building useful conversational experiences.

 At a minimum, use these best practices to help ensure a successful conversational experience.
-For more in-depth conversational principles, see the Conversational Design Principles
+For more in-depth conversational principles, see IBM Design for Conversational AI.

 Ensure your users know they are talking to a bot and that the bot has stated its purpose.
 Set the context for what questions users can ask about.